yidong72/reasoning-gym/GALLERY.md

 ```
 Example 1:
 Question: A cube has:
-- a white top side
+- a red top side
-- a silver right side
+- a brown right side
-- a brown front side
+- a cyan front side
-- a violet left side
+- a gray left side
-- a pink back side
+- a silver back side
 - a purple bottom side

-The cube is rotated so that the side which was before at the left is now at the top.
+The cube is rotated so that the side which was before at the front is now at the top.

-Then the cube is rotated to bring the bottom side to the top.

-Now the cube is rotated to place its back side at the top.
+Now the cube is rotated to place its right side at the top.

 What is now the color of the top side of the cube?
 Answer: brown
-Metadata: {'initial_state': {'top': 'white', 'right': 'silver', 'front': 'brown', 'left': 'violet', 'back': 'pink', 'bottom': 'purple'}, 'rotations': ['left', 'bottom', 'back'], 'target_side': 'top', 'num_rotations': 3}
+Metadata: {'initial_state': {'top': 'red', 'right': 'brown', 'front': 'cyan', 'left': 'gray', 'back': 'silver', 'bottom': 'purple'}, 'rotations': ['front', 'right'], 'target_side': 'top', 'num_rotations': 2}

 Example 2:
 Question: A cube has:
-- a violet top side
+- a yellow top side
-- a green right side
+- a cyan right side
 - a white front side
 - a blue left side
-- a gold back side
+- a red back side
-- a yellow bottom side
+- a pink bottom side

-The cube is rotated so that the side which was before at the right is now at the top.
+The cube is rotated so that the side which was before at the left is now at the top.

+Then the cube is rotated to bring the front side to the top.

+Next, the front side is rotated to become the top face.

-What is now the color of the bottom side of the cube?
+What is now the color of the front side of the cube?
-Answer: blue
+Answer: red
-Metadata: {'initial_state': {'top': 'violet', 'right': 'green', 'front': 'white', 'left': 'blue', 'back': 'gold', 'bottom': 'yellow'}, 'rotations': ['right'], 'target_side': 'bottom', 'num_rotations': 1}
+Metadata: {'initial_state': {'top': 'yellow', 'right': 'cyan', 'front': 'white', 'left': 'blue', 'back': 'red', 'bottom': 'pink'}, 'rotations': ['left', 'front', 'front'], 'target_side': 'front', 'num_rotations': 3}

 Example 3:
 Question: A cube has:
-- a magenta top side
+- a indigo top side
-- a green right side
+- a violet right side
-- a brown front side
+- a silver front side
-- a yellow left side
+- a pink left side
-- a silver back side
+- a magenta back side
-- a violet bottom side
+- a cyan bottom side

 The cube is rotated so that the side which was before at the front is now at the top.

-What is now the color of the bottom side of the cube?
+What is now the color of the top side of the cube?
 Answer: silver
-Metadata: {'initial_state': {'top': 'magenta', 'right': 'green', 'front': 'brown', 'left': 'yellow', 'back': 'silver', 'bottom': 'violet'}, 'rotations': ['front'], 'target_side': 'bottom', 'num_rotations': 1}
+Metadata: {'initial_state': {'top': 'indigo', 'right': 'violet', 'front': 'silver', 'left': 'pink', 'back': 'magenta', 'bottom': 'cyan'}, 'rotations': ['front'], 'target_side': 'top', 'num_rotations': 1}

 ```

-### countdown {countdown}
+### countdown
 Generates Countdown Number Game tasks

 Default configuration: